 Traditionally, on-prem data centers relied on a “pet” mentality (like baby Yoda there) for resource management.
 Upgrades, patches, and configs were applied in place to resources such as virtual machines or bare metal.
 Each resource is persistent, tended over time to continue functioning and evolving, resulting in the moniker of “pet”.

-In the Cloud, IaC allows for a new paradigm known as the “cattle” mentality.
+In the Cloud, Infrastructure as Code (IaC) allows for a new paradigm known as the “cattle” mentality.
 Each resource is replaceable, not something to be kept and tended forever, allowing for a different management modality.

 Stop Tending Existing Resources.
 Stand Up New Ones Instead.